 “To quantify this, on a HELOC of $100,000, every change of 0.25 percent in interest rate (either upwards or downwards) will cause a borrower’s interest expenses to rise or fall $250 per year.
 As this works out to only about $21 per month, it should not have a very significant impact on most borrowers unless they have a very large HELOC,” says Daniel Shlufman, Mortgage Banker at Classic Mortgage LLC.

-Those with variable-rate mortgages may have to wait a while to see their payments fall.
+Those with variable-rate mortgages might not see an immediate change to their bill from any rate cut.
 Such loans typically adjust annually on their anniversary dates.
 Some don’t adjust at all for the first two, three, five or even seven years.